ArtRadz/simcore-entities/README.md

 ---

-> SimCore is ideal for AI-driven, simulation-heavy games that need rich systemic interaction without hardcoded rules.
-Whether you’re building a society sim, cultural sandbox, or emergent narrative engine—SimCore is your scaffolding.
+> ContextSystem is ideal for AI-driven, simulation-heavy games that need rich systemic interaction without hardcoded rules.
+Whether you’re building a society sim, cultural sandbox, or emergent narrative engine—ContextSystem is your scaffolding.

 ---